shakil566/Laravel-RealTimeChat-With-Websocket-Broadcasting-Pusher/README.md

 - For clone this project run this command:
 - Then rename .env.example file to .env file and add database name

-- Pusher install in laravel project:composer require pusher/pusher-php-server "~3.0"

 - Then run these command:
 - composer update
 - php artisan optimize:clear (optional)

-- php artisan serve
+- php artisan serve(must for private channel and browse from http://127.0.0.1:8000/)
 - websocket server start: php artisan websockets:serve

+- Websocket dashboard localhost:8000/laravel-websockets